 King IV advocates an outcomes-based approach and defines corporate governance as the exercise of ethical and effective leadership towards the achievement of the following governance outcomes:

-EOH is committed to maintaining a high standard of corporate governance and has during the year engaged with some of the leading governance institutions to assist in the design and implementation of King IV.
-We have recently implemented a governance tool aimed at assessing our application of the corporate governance principles as recommended in King IV and are currently in the process of assessing ourselves against these principles.
+EOH is committed to maintaining a high standard of corporate governance and continuously engages with some of the leading governance institutions to assist in the design and implementation of King IV.
+We implemented a governance tool during 2019, which was used to assess our application of the corporate governance principles as recommended by King IV.
+An annual assessment is undertaken to assess ourselves against these principles.
 We have adopted a substance-over-form approach with regards to alignment with King IV to avoid tick-box compliance and also because this approach accommodates the achievement of the recommended King IV outcome/governance standards by applying practices other than those specifically detailed in the King IV report.

 The Board is committed to driving the strategy, based on an ethical foundation, to support a sustainable business that acts in the best interests of the Group, society, the environment and its stakeholders.
 The Board sets the tone for an ethical organisation and has discharged its responsibilities by ensuring that a robust and resilient GRC framework is in place.
 There are systems, procedures and monitoring structures in place to ensure the effectiveness of this framework.
 The directors of EOH are competent and act ethically in discharging their responsibility to provide strategic direction and effective governance in terms of the Board Charter and EOH's MoI.